isso-comments/isso/docs/docs/contributing/index.rst

 Below is a non-exhaustive list of tools, services, dependencies and technologies Isso's contributors and maintainers need to at least peripherally be aware of - that's a lot to demand of someone!
+Your aim should be to reduce this complexity, not add to it.

 .. hlist::
    :columns: 2